Hazel-Li/hazel-li.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Bachelor of Economics at Shanghai Univerity of Economics and Finance, Major in Finance</p>
+<p>Bachelor of Economics at Shanghai Univerity of Economics and Finance
+Major in Finance</p>

 <p>Visiting Undergraduate Student at Columbia University in the city of New Yotk</p>